Firestark/project/docs/topics/HTTP.md

 #### Setting custom response headers

-The project's response class is located under `/client/app/response.php` in here you can add or change the response headers under the response property.
+The project's response class is located under `/tools/response.php` in here you can add or change the response headers under the `$headers` property.

 ## Session

 Firestark provides a small session wrapper around the PHP session.
 The session wrapper provides a nice API to set, get and flash session values.

-### Set and retrieve
+### Set and get

 To set a value in the session use the set method like so: